Footprints: A Forensic Analysis

 The following instructions should be followed:

-• Footprints on the walls should be covering with paper.
+• Footprints on the walls should be covered with paper.

 • If the footprints are on easily removable articles, these should be taken into custody.